SMazeikis/AutoRecorder/README.md

 Set zoom link in string and set when and for how long to record the meeting in appropriate places.

-**I created this script for myself, for my own use, this is not intended to be misused and there may be unexpected errors.**
+**I created this script for myself, for my own use and unexpected errors may pop up.**